XixianLiang/kea-technic-docs/docs/source/part-designDocument/kea/kea.rst

             try:
                 module = importlib.import_module(module_name)

-                # set the pdl driver in the modules (the user written properties)
+                # set the pdl driver in the modules
                 module.d = cls._pdl_driver

-                # find all kea tests in the module and attempt to Load them.
+                # find all kea tests in the module.
+Load them.
                 for obj in getmembers(module):
                     if is_subclass(obj, KeaTest):
                         cls.load_KeaTest(obj)